richardcsuwandi/richardcsuwandi.github.io/_news/sps_blog.md

 related_posts: false
 ---

-My blog post on ["Optimize Your Signal Processing with Bayesian Optimization"](https://signalprocessingsociety.org/publications-resources/blog/optimize-your-signal-processing-bayesian-optimization) has been published on **IEEE SPS**
+My blog post on ["Optimize Your Signal Processing with Bayesian Optimization"](https://signalprocessingsociety.org/publications-resources/blog/optimize-your-signal-processing-bayesian-optimization) has been published on **IEEE SPS**! 📝